 I’m particularly interested to work on projects related to education, progressive causes (such as environmentalism), and science.
 However, I am generally open-minded, and if you think I can provide a unique point of view to your ideas, projects, or inventions, I’d be happy to help make that happen.
 Here’s a few projects that I’m particularly proud of…

 I have been writing and researching about emoji for almost 10 years, including doing cognitive research on the structure and comprehension of their vocabulary, grammar, and how they combine with written language.
-I have consulted for various researchers and companies related to emoji, but I’m most proud of my work with Jennifer Daniel at Google and Unicode in the creation of new emoji.
+I have consulted for various researchers and companies related to emoji, such as helping Discord understand how their users think about emoji.
+I’m most proud of my work with Jennifer Daniel at Google and Unicode in the creation of new emoji.
 Together, we have proposed several face emoji, drawing on our research on the symbology of comics and manga.
 Many of our emoji are now in keyboards around the world like the breath face, melting face, dotted-line, and holding back tears emoij.